Democratic Contenders 2020: Hickenlooper In, Bennet Still Considering

 – Tulsi Gabbard, Hawaii representative

-Aside from Hickenlooper, who announced jumped in the race on March 4, the most recent candidate to officially enter the race was Jay Inslee on March 1.
+The most recent candidate to officially enter the race was Beto O’Rourke on March 14.

+New York senator Kirsten Gillibrand and South Bend Indiana mayor Pete Buttigieg have formed exploratory committees.

 Former Colorado Gov. John Hickenlooper

 Hickenlooper held a campaign kickoff celebration in Denver on March 7 in Denver.
 He formed a political action committee — Giddy Up PAC — and has visited all the traditional early voting states including Iowa and New Hampshire recently to talk to voters.
+He is taking part in a CNN town hall on March 20.
 See the latest reports about his candidacy.
 Hickenlooper is positioning himself as a moderate at a time of intense partisanship in the country.

 Sen. Michael Bennet